brayden-ooi/go-templ-htmx/README.md

    2. In addition, the client can also modify the request header `'Accept'` to either `text/html` or `application/json` to receive payload in different format
    3. The requests to accept `text/html` and `application/json` are both demonstrated in the client code
 3. The client code is created using `templ` and `HTMX`.
 Requests triggered by `HTMX` will get back `HTML` responses
+4. This is an SSR solution that requires minimal JS/TS code and centralises business logic to the back-end.
+However, JS/TS code is still necessary for more complex front-end use cases (eg. browser APi manipulation).

 ## How to start
 1. `git clone` the repository